salesforce-marketingcloud/cdp-postman/contributing.md

 ## About

 We’re adding new API requests to the collection over time, but you’re welcome to help.
-The ability to receive community contributions is a guiding principle for the Salesforce C360 API collection.
+The ability to receive community contributions is a guiding principle for the Salesforce CDP API collection.

 With **Public Workspaces**, you’ll find the same contribution flow that you’re already familiar with in git: forks, pull requests and pulls.